 The climb up Mt Crichton near Queenstown was one of our best walks to date.
 And even if you don’t visit one of the summit peaks you’ll still feel a sense of achievement and wonder by going as far as the minor peak at 1723m.
 Be prepared for quite a work out though, as much of it is steep and on a sometimes obscure route.

 The walk starts in attractive beech forest, and you can expect great views as soon as you’re above the treeline.
 There are 360 degree views from the summit taking in a variety of rugged and picturesque scenery, including Lake Isobel, Twelve Mile Creek, Lake Wakatipu, and various peaks and ridges in all directions.
 And you may not meet another person all day.

 Shorter Options Near Queenstown & Lake Wakatipu

 The Queenstown Hill Walk provides excellent views for moderate effort, and it starts just on the edge of town.
 The track first ascends steadily through a forest of wilding pines, some of them humongous.
 After emerging above the tree line it’s a short but steep ascent to the summit at 907m.
 The 360 degree views include the Remarkables, Lake Wakatipu, Cecil and Walter Peaks, and Ben Lomond.

 The Mt Crichton Loop Track is an undulating circuit on the foothills of Mt Crichton.
 It passes through native beech and manuka forest, by waterfalls and bare rocky hills, and visits a historic miner’s hut.
 You can also take a side trip to nearby Lake Dispute.
-Nothing spectacular but nice variety.
+Nothing spectacular but pretty and nice variety.

 The Jacks Point Track runs along the foreshore of Lake Wakatipu between Kelvin Heights and Jacks Point.
 It provides good views of the area’s most impressive mountain peaks, including the Remarkables and Cecil Peak.